-Fertility can be complicated.
-While the emphasis is put on the female partner, the man can often be overlooked with disasterous consequences, as this clients story shows.
+Fertility can be complicated: PCOS, autoimmunity, clotting and poor semen quality.
+While the emphasis is put on the female partner, the man can often be overlooked with disastrous consequences, as this clients story shows.

 Suzanne has a complex and traumatic medical history.
 She came to me a year into her quest to conceive after suffering three miscarriages before 12 weeks.
 All her miscarriages ended with intense pain, vomiting and in two cases surgical management, following collapse and being rushed to Accident and Emergency.
 She had been told to keep trying and she’d just been unlucky.
 At her initial consultation, alarm bells were ringing loud and clear for me; why weren’t this couple being investigated?